Apple beats expectations in latest financial results

 Apple beat analyst predictions on revenue as it released its latest round of financial results, keeping on track to become a trillion dollar company.

-The technology giant reported revenue of 53.3 billion dollars, up 17% on the same period last year and above analyst expectations of 52.4 billion.
+The technology giant reported revenue of $53.3bn, up 17% on the same period last year and above analyst expectations of $52.4bn.

 Ahead of the results, the iPhone maker was in a position to move past the one trillion dollar market capitalisation mark if it reported stronger than expected results that sparked a 7% rise in share price.